scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-a.md

 Save and exit.

 Apply the conf `sudo service network-manager restart`, after manaual edit and laptop restart unchanged!
-If remove `dns=none`, and restart service it is overriden (not olv version of Ubuntu does not use nm)
+If remove `dns=none`, and restart service it is overriden.

 <!-- we can configure static ip on laptop to request dhcp server same IP which is different to the use-case where DHCP server binds a mac to an ip
 https://www.techrepublic.com/article/how-to-prevent-ubuntu-from-overwriting-etcresolv-conf/,